Welcome to today's edition of the Rush 24-7 podcast.

 What they said is true.

-But they're liars, and they're rumor mongers.
+But they're liars and they're rumor mongers.

 Listen to us at Cox.

-This guy, Jorge Pion said, let's face it, the oil industry is a risky enterprise.
+This guy, Jorge Pion, said, let's face it, the oil industry is a risky enterprise.

-There's always concern for a deep water horizon incident.
+There's always concern for a deepwater horizon incident.

 Wait a minute.

-What 3,500 rigs?
+3,500 rigs?

 There are 33 rigs that are ours.

-3,500 rigs, and there's it's a rumor.
+3,500 rigs, and it's a rumor?

-Then the rest of the story, it's my gosh, it's happening.
+Then the rest of the story, it's, my gosh, it's happening.

 How much oil lies beneath Cuban waters is unknown.

-Only one exploration well's been dug.
+Only one exploration well has been dug.

 Hydrocarbons were detected.